 Simultaneous submissions are allowed and expected — just notify us if your work is accepted elsewhere.

-Alternate issues are themed (our next issue will be un-themed).
-The theme for Issue 2 is "FOLKLORE".
-Submissions are now CLOSED.
+Alternate issues are themed.
+Issue 3 will be un-themed.
+Submissions for Issue 3 are now CLOSED.

 We appreciate a small author's bio in the body of your email, which will appear alongside your work should it be published.
 Let us know who you are!